UGEcko/Optimizer/README.md

 ```

-There are some settings that come along with the Optimizer; you can enable or disable optimization of the following: Bombs, Notes, Walls, and Animation Tracks:
+There are some settings that come along with the Optimizer; you can enable or disable optimization of the following: Bombs, Notes, Walls, Arcs, and Animation Tracks:

 ```ts
 const optimizer = new Optimize(map);